 There are several different techniques for MLD.
 They are all similar but use different massage movements.
 Your therapist can tell you more about the method they use and what it involves.
-Breathing techniques are also an important part of MLD.
+Breathing techniques (page 59) are also an important part of MLD.

-You usually have MLD along with compression garments or bandaging to keep the swelling down.
+You usually have MLD along with compression garments or bandaging (pages 46 to 54) to keep the swelling down.
 But MLD can be particularly useful in areas where it is difficult to use compression therapy.
 For example, MLD can be used if you have head and neck or genital lymphoedema.
 NHS lymphoedema treatment clinics often give short courses of MLD.
 However, it is not available at all centres.
-If you have difficulty finding a qualified MLD therapist, contact Manual Lymphatic Drainage UK.
-Or the British Lymphology Society has a directory on its website that you may find helpful.
+If you have difficulty finding a qualified MLD therapist, contact Manual Lymphatic Drainage UK (page 107).
+Or the British Lymphology Society (page 106) has a directory on its website that you may find helpful.